denalimarsh/oz_gsn/README.md

 # oz_gsn
 This is a basic Gas Station Network Demo.
-Once the relayer is running locally

 ## Running